oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 Therefore, reducing the number of [reachable methods](#glossary-reachability) also reduces the size of this metadata.

 ##### <a name="glossary-reflection-metadata"></a>Reflection Metadata Stored in `byte[]`
-The total size of all `byte[]` objects used for reflection metadata, including class, field, method, and constructor data.
+The total size of all `byte[]` objects used for reflection metadata, including types, field, method, and constructor data.
 To reduce the amount of reflection metadata, reduce the number of [elements registered for reflection](#glossary-reflection-registrations).

 ##### <a name="glossary-graph-encodings"></a>Graph Encodings Stored in `byte[]`